jstowers/mit-xpro-quantum-computation/README.md

 ## Overview

-This professional certificate program is divided into two four-week courses:
+MIT's professional certificate program is divided into two four-week courses:

 ### Course 1: Practical Realities of Quantum Computation and Quantum Communication